Sintra-Portugal.com

 Castelo dos Mouros up hill hike

-Information for the hike from Sintra to Palácio da Pena and Castelo dos Mouros
+Information for the hike to the Palácio da Pena

 Estrada da Pena Sintra road busy

-The Estrada da Pena in front of the Pena Palace – the ancient road was never designed for the high levels of tourist traffic.
+The Estrada da Pena in front of the Pena Palace, the ancient road was never designed for the high levels of tourist traffic.

 Key: 1) Castelo dos Mouros 2) Entrance to the Palácio da Pena 3) Palácio da Pena 4) The historic centre of Sintra 5) Train station